unified-naming-convention/NamingStandard/api/scripts.md

 Returns the identity of the current thread.

-Learn more about thread identities [on the wiki page](https://roblox.fandom.com/wiki/Security_context).
+Learn more about thread identities [here](https://roblox.fandom.com/wiki/Security_context).

 ### Aliases